FuelLabs/sway-rfcs/rfcs/0004-declaration-engine.md

 I propose two new passes, a "node collection" pass, which constructs a graph of the untyped program relative to any one node.
 The information collected from this stage is used provide a "look ahead" ability for the "type collection" pass.

 And a "type collection" pass, which performs type checking on the "high-level" information for declarations.
 "High-level" information would include type checking a function signature (but not a function body), type checking a struct definition and the function signatures of its methods (but not the method bodies).
-Rust does this same step actually: https://rustc-dev-guide.rust-lang.org/type-checking.html#type-collection
+Rust does this same step actually.

 Once these are added, the compile would roughly look like: